 Top Law Enforcement Officer Chalks Up A Number Of “Firsts”

 There’s a first time for everything.
 No one knows that better than Wake Tech alum Pat Bazemore, whose career has been one “first” after another.
-Bazemore, Cary’s Chief of Police, got her first crime-fighting job 20+ years ago, after graduating from Wake Tech with an Associate’s Degree in Criminal Justice.
+Bazemore, a Retired Cary Police Chief, got her first crime-fighting job 20+ years ago, after graduating from Wake Tech with an Associate’s Degree in Criminal Justice.
 The Cary Police Department hired her as a patrol officer, and she loved it!

-“It’s the pinnacle of my career,” Bazemore says, “knowing that I have the support of the town staff, the department, and the community.”
+“It was the pinnacle of my career,” Bazemore says, “knowing that I had the support of the town staff, the department, and the community.”
 While Bazemore’s hard work and achievements are impressive, she credits Wake Tech with giving her a solid start and a strong foundation upon which to grow.
 “Without having gone through the Criminal Justice program at Wake Tech, I wouldn’t be where I am today.”